compound-finance/comet/README.md

 - make sure that the deploying address has at least 2 units of the chain's native asset (i.e. 2 ETH for Kovan, 2 AVAX for Fuji)

+### Liquidation Bot

+This repo includes a contract (Liquidator.sol) that will absorb an underwater position, purchase the absorbed collateral, and then attempt to sell it on Uniswap for a profit.

+To run the bot, you'll need the address of a deployed version of the Liquidator contract (or you can deploy a new instance of it yourself):

+`LIQUIDATOR_ADDRESS="0xABC..." yarn liquidation-bot`

+Initiating transactions this way via the public mempool will [almost certainly get frontrun](https://youtu.be/UZ-NNd6yjFM), but you might be able to use [flashbots](https://docs.flashbots.net/) to mask your transactions from frontrunners.